 Like most accounting or invoicing software, Freshbooks has free and paid plans.
 The latter can be enjoyed for 30 days (max), while the former can be at different prices for each plan (Lite, plus, and Premium).
 The prices range from $15 per month to $50 per month.

 QuickBooks is an alternative to FreshBooks and a close competitor sharing almost the same features.
 While both tools boast impressive business accounting features, your choice will depend on the task and the number of clients you wish to bill.

 - Accepts credit card

 - Free plan and paid plan

 There are many writing tools for freelance writers.
 These tools—which are major game changers—serve different purposes.
-They are recommended for freelance writers who want to up their writing game, impress clients, and scale their freelance careers.
+They are recommended for freelance writers who want to improve their writing game, impress clients, and scale their careers.

 Here is some writing software that can complement your writing efforts as a freelance writer.